 Two more diners to try out: The Coffee Pot, a quirky Downtown Kenosha diner where you can have “The Godfather”, an omelet which includes Italian Sausage, garlic, tomato, mozzarella, and Italian seasoning.
 And here’s how the Chicago Foodie Sisters blog describes Bristol 45 Diner: “It was a wonderful dose of nostalgia with fabulous food and snazzy decor.
 It's a fun experience that transports you to another time.”

 More nostalgic dining!
-Kenosha has a pair of classic Wisconsin supper clubs: Ray Radigan’s and HobNob Restaurant & Cocktail Lounge.
+Kenosha has a classic Wisconsin supper club: HobNob Restaurant & Cocktail Lounge.
 We also have a pair of drive-ins where car hops serve you at your car like it’s the 1950’s: Big Star Drive-In (open March 1-August 31) and The Spot Drive-In (open year round).